itsbonczek/kingpin/README.md

 Note: You can gain access to the cluster's annotations via `-[KPAnnotation annotations]`.

-Refresh visible annotations, as needed (typically in `-mapView:regionDidChangeAnimated:`):
+Refresh visible annotations as needed:

 ```
 - (void)mapView:(MKMapView *)mapView regionDidChangeAnimated:(BOOL)animated {
     [self.treeController refresh:self.animationSwitch.on];
 }
 ```

+This is typically done in `-mapView:regionDidChangeAnimated:`

 demo
 ----